On the birationality of complete intersections associated to nef-partitions: The main theorem

 Next, we show that $\pi$ is generically injective, that is, $\pi$ is injective on a nonempty open subset of $X_{(e_i)}$.
-Roughly speaking, the idea of the proof is that Calabi-Yau variety cannot be uniruled.
+Roughly speaking, the proof rests on the fact that a Calabi-Yau variety cannot be uniruled.
 We show that if $\pi$ is not generically injective, then $X_{(e_i)}$ is a uniruled variety.
-However, we can construct a compactification $\overline{{X}_{(e_i)}}$ of $X_{(e_i)}$ which is a projective, Calabi-Yau variety with canonical, Gorenstein singularities.
-Put these facts together, we get a contradiction.
-The details are given in the follows:
+However, it has a natural compactification $\overline{{X}_{(e_i)}}$ which is a projective, Calabi-Yau variety with canonical Gorenstein singularities.
+Putting these facts together, we get a contradiction.
+The details are as follows:

-If $\pi$ is not generically injective, then $\pi'$ is not generically injective either.
-In that case, We show that $X'_{(e_i)}$ is a uniruled variety (in fact ruled variety), and hence $X_{(e_i)}$ is also uniruled by definition.

-By a theorem of Chevalley (\cite{Hartshorne}), there exists a nonempty open set $V \subset \pi'(X'_{(e_i)})$ such that over $V$, the fibres have the same dimension $h$.
-Let $ y \in V$, and $(X'_{(e_i)})_y$ be the fibre over $y$.
-We claim that there exists a birational morphism
+Suppose $\pi$ is not generically injective.
+By a theorem of Chevalley (\cite{Hartshorne} Chapter II Ex.3.22(e)), there exists a nonempty open set $V \subset \pi(X_{(e_i)})$ such that over $V$, the fibres have the same dimension $h$.
+Let $ y \in V$, and let $(X_{(e_i)})_y$ be the fibre over $y$.

-In fact, let and be the affine space of $\Cc^{s-r}$ generated by $\Omega_y$, where $I$ is some finite index set.
-We claim that $\Omega_y \subset W_y$ is a dense open subvariety.
-To see this, whenever by the matrix equation